 Types of Merger

-1. Horizontal Merger: The merger is said to be horizontal when the companies that are combined operate in the same industry or deal in similar lines of business.
-The market share of the newly formed company is greater than the individual entities.
+- Horizontal Merger: when the companies that are combined operate in the same industry or deal in similar lines of business.
 It is aimed at reducing competition, increasing market share, economies of scale and research and development.

-2. Vertical Merger: Vertical merger takes place when companies are having a ‘buyer-seller relationship’, join to create a new company.
+- Vertical Merger: when companies are having a ‘buyer-seller relationship’, join to create a new company.
 It is an integration of two companies that are working in the same industry, though at a different stage of production and distribution.
-It can be upstream or downstream, i.e. where the business takes over its suppliers, then it is an upstream merger while if the company extends to its distribution entities, the merger is termed downstream.
+It can be either upstream or downstream: if the business acquires its suppliers, it's considered an upstream merger, while if the company expands by acquiring its distribution channels, it's known as a downstream merger.

-3. Conglomerate Merger: A type of business integration, in which the merging companies are not related to each other, i.e. neither horizontally nor vertically.
-In a conglomerate merger, two or more companies operating in different business lines combine under one flagship company.
+- Conglomerate Merger: when the merging companies are not related to each other, i.e. neither horizontally nor vertically, however, they merge to diversify their business lines.
 This is further divided into, managerial conglomerate, financial conglomerate and concentric conglomerate.

-4. Co-generic Merger: Co-generic merger is when the companies undergoing merger operate in the same or related industry.
+- Co-generic Merger: when the companies undergoing merger operate in the same or related industry.
 However, their product lines are different, as in they do not offer the same products but related one.
 The acquired and target companies share similar distribution channels.

-5. Reverse Merger: A merger wherein a publicly listed company is taken over by a privately held company and provides an opportunity to the private company to go public, without going through the complex and lengthy process of getting listed on the stock exchange.
+- Reverse Merger: wherein a publicly listed company is taken over by a privately held company and provides an opportunity to the private company to go public, without going through the complex and lengthy process of getting listed on the stock exchange.
 In this type of amalgamation, the unlisted company acquires majority shares in the listed company.

 Demerger